-David K. Schorr is the Senior Manager of WWF’s Transparent Seas Project, and served on the leadership team of WWF’s recently-concluded network-wide Smart Fishing Initiative.
-David’s current focus is on efforts to combat illegal fishing by transforming the traceability of seafood and the transparency of fishing activities.
-David returned to WWF’s full time staff in December 2012, after a period of ten years working as a Senior Fellow at WWF-US and an independent consultant based in Washington, DC, serving a range of NGO, IGO, and governmental clients.
-David has expertise in international fisheries governance and in issues surrounding globalization and the environment.
-For over a decade, David guided WWF’s groundbreaking advocacy to curb harmful fisheries subsidies.
-Before joining WWF’s marine conservation efforts, from 1993 until 2002 David directed WWF’s Sustainable Commerce Program, focused on the environmental aspects of international trade and investment policies.
+David K. Schorr is the Senior Manager of WWF’s Transparent Seas Project, focused on combating illegal fishing and promoting sustainable seafood production.
+David helped create and now serves as the co-chair of the Global Dialogue on Seafood Traceability.
+With almost thirty years’ experience in the conservation movement, David’s previous roles have included serving on the leadership team of WWF’s network-wide Smart Fishing Initiative, leading WWF’s groundbreaking advocacy to curb harmful fisheries subsidies, and directing WWF’s Sustainable Commerce Program, focused on the environmental aspects of international trade and investment policies.
 Prior to joining WWF, David practiced law in Washington, D.C., representing developing country governmental clients on international legal and political matters.
-In the 1980s, he lived and worked in Europe as a nuclear weapons policy analyst, and co-authored the book How Nuclear Weapons Decisions Are Made (MacMillan 1986).
-A graduate of the Yale Law School and of Oberlin College, David has taught courses on basic trade law and on trade and environment as a member of the adjunct faculties of the Georgetown University Law Center and the American University Washington College of Law.
-Prior Speaking Experience: SeaWeb Seafood Summit, Seafood Expo North America, and many others.
+In the 1980s, he lived and worked in Europe as a nuclear weapons policy analyst and co-authored the book How Nuclear Weapons Decisions Are Made (MacMillan 1986).
+A graduate of the Yale Law School and of Oberlin College, David has also taught as an adjunct professor at the Georgetown University Law Center and the American University Washington College of Law.